fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundlePublicationInfo](#bundlepublicationinfo)

 ###### ContributorGivenName
-**Description:** &#x1F4A5; The CreatorGivenName element contains the part of the name of the creator that should be treated as the given name when generating a citation for the resource.
+**Description:** &#x1F4A5; The ContributorGivenName element contains the part of the name of the contributor that should be treated as the given name when generating a citation for the resource.
 This usage should guide the decision.

 	Discovery:					searchable
 	Display:					page